unisse-courses/s15-mp12/README.md

 8. Refresh each collection and check if all collections contain data.
 9. Open any web browser then type **localhost:3000**
 10. You should **now** be at the **default** landing page of yummers.

-## Running the tests
-Currently, since sessions are not yet implemented, the user logged-in is always *Nikki Domingo*  regardless of the login functionality

 ### Database read functions
 1. At the **landing page**, all recipes and users are read from the database to the client.
 The **recipes read** from the database is shown as **posts** and the **users read** from the database are shown through the **post name**.